shichao-an/adium-sh/README.rst

 Usage
 -----
 You must specify the account and service to associate with the current use, either as command-line arguments or in the config file.
-When specify them as arguments, you must put the before the sub-commands.
+When specifying them as arguments, you must put them before the sub-commands.

 Send messages
 ~~~~~~~~~~~~~